Felix Wankel: Personal life

-Wankel married Emma "Mi" Kirin in 1936.
+Wankel married Emma "Mi" Kirn in 1936.
 Though married for life, they had no children.
 She died in 1975.

 He never had a driving license, because he was extremely near-sighted.
 He was, however, the owner of an NSU Ro 80 with a Wankel engine, which was chauffeur driven for him.

 In 1969, Wankel was granted an honorary Doctorate of Engineering from Technical University Munich.
 He was known for his championing of animal rights and opposition to the use of animals in testing.

 Wankel died in Heidelberg in October 1988, aged 86.
 His grave is in the Bergfriedhof of Heidelberg.

 After his death, the Felix Wankel Foundation sold its real estate property to Volkswagen AG.
 The Heidelberg Fire Department showcases his last workshop.
 Wankel's papers are archived in the Technoseum in Mannheim.
 Furthermore, there is an exhibition "AUTOVISION · Tradition & Forum" in Altlußheim, a permanent showing of over 80 rotary engines and many cars equipped with Wankel motors.